rafaelschlatter/Edge/Edge.Modules.Configuration/README.md

 the file specified in the `Name` attribute for the class.
 The properties of the class will be used during deserialization.

+If the configuration class has a `RestartOnChange` attribute, it will trigger an application restart when the configuration file is changed on disk.

 Here is an example of a configuration file, a configuration class, and a class depending on the configuration: